rev22/coffeemake/README.md

 coffee Makefile.coffee [TARGET]
 ```

-But also supports 'watch' feature of more modern and generatings files when their sources change:
+but also supports the 'watch' feature of more modern build tools, for rebuilding files when their sources change:

 ```sh
 coffee Makefile.coffee --watch [TARGET]
 ```

-Installation:
+## Installation:

 First copy `coffeemakefile.coffee` to your buildtree for example under `scripts/`.